Fees and Deposit Limits8.2/10

 But there’s a caveat.
 Wealthsimple will impose 0.5% management fees on account balances between $5,000 and $100,000.
 If your account balance is above $100,000 (categorizing it under Wealthsimple Black, which is appropriate for larger investments), the management fee is 0.4%.
 This amount is higher than the management fees of the Best Robo Advisors such as Betterment, Zack’s Advantage, and Wealthfront.

-However, the first $5,000 investment will be managed my Wealthsimple for FREE using our link.
-This is a great opportunity to give the Wealthsimple Robo Advisor a try without paying management fees.
 Are you paying higher fees elsewhere on your RRSP, TFSA, or other accounts?
 You don’t have to.
-Transfer any accounts with more than $5,000 to Wealthsimple and they’ll cover any transfer fees your bank tries to charge you.
+Transfer any accounts worth $10,000 to Wealthsimple and they’ll cover any transfer fees your bank tries to charge you.

 So far, Wealthsimple is a Robo Advisor with no minimum deposit but with slightly higher management fees.
 It would have been great if the management fees are somewhat at par with the charges levied by the top Robo Advisors.
 From this initial perspective, it is clear that Wealthsimple is somewhat a better choice for big investors.